 This year all club sites will offer free access to the wifi for their guests.
 The access code was shown on a noticeboard just inside the washroom door.
-There are Wifi boosters situated around the site so I found the signal to be very good wherever I went on site.
-The site is not able to guarantee 100% coverage across the site due to their rural location, weather conditions and changing flora.
+Wifi boosters were situated around the site, so I found the signal to be excellent wherever I went on site.
+The site cannot guarantee 100% coverage across the site due to its rural location, weather conditions and changing flora.
 We did find that the signal was quite sporadic.

 Ready Camp – NEW for 2019!

 New for 2019, Devizes is pleased to unveil their new Ready Camp units, which provide the ideal accommodation for those who are not quite ready to embrace camping fully or not able to erect a tent themselves.
 The Ready Camp units will comfortably sleep up to 6 people (2 adults and 4 children or 4 adults and 2 children).
 Inside the Ready Camp units, you will find:

 - Triple bunk bed (1 double & 1 single)

 I think this was perhaps one of the quietest sites we have visited, and that’s even with us staying next to the play area.

 On the few occasions that we spoke to the staff, they were really friendly and helpful, always happy to stop for a chat and help in any way they could, even when it was raining.

 I was really looking forward to staying at the Devizes site as it is situated right next to the Avon and Kennet canal with the Caen Hill series of 29 locks.
 We have seen this before on previous visits to the area, but I had planned to go for a long walk.
 Sadly the weather was not on our side, and time ran away from us, so we didn’t get to the canal on this visit, but we will be back.